Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Teaching Arrangements

-- Reading lists and related resources will be made available on blackboard one week prior to the paper start date.
+Reading lists and related resources will be made available on blackboard one week prior to the paper start date.

 - Course outline

 - The course outline will be made available prior to the week of teaching.
 If you would like to view a copy of the most recent course outline please email firstname.lastname@example.org

 - Global perspective, Interdisciplinary perspective, Lifelong learning, Scholarship,